romland/itemLens/README.md

     ...

 # TODO / notes
-- consider: Is it faster to check with a model running on Jetson: is there a QR code in the picture?
+- consider: Is it faster to do a quick pre-check on the Jetson if there is a QR code in picture?
-- Investigate how fast inference can run on a beefy RasPi (use OpenCL!)
+- Investigate how fast inference can runs on a recent RasPi (using OpenCL)
 - TODO fields when adding items: inventory   Inventory? @relation(fields: [inventoryId], references: [id]) inventoryId Int? usage      InUse[]
-- Need some thinking about logic to take _valuable_ data from photos and apply it to items for searching
+- Need some thinking about logic to take _valuable_ data from photos and apply it to items for searching, right now we search all.
+- autostart containers if they are not running (if Windows, need to start in WSL)

 # TODO README: